 Data Protection aims to protect individuals' right to privacy in regard to the processing of their personal data by those who control such data.
-The Data Protection Acts 1988 - 2018 and the General Data Protection Regulation confer rights on individuals as well as responsibilities on those persons processing personal data.
-These lay down rules about the safeguarding of the privacy of personal data, covering such areas as the obtaining, processing, keeping, use, disclosure, accuracy, appropriateness, retention and an individual's right to access and correct their personal data.
+The legislation governing this is the Data Protection Acts 1988 and 2003 which lay down rules about the safeguarding of the privacy of personal data, covering such areas as the obtaining, processing, keeping, use, disclosure, accuracy, appropriateness, retention and an individual's right to access and correct their personal data.
 The legislation applies to personal data held in both manual and electronic format.